 A reference list can be included as a separate supplement to the main proposal.

 Applications should be submitted through email, to firstname.lastname@example.org.
 Include the main support document, plus your CV and a supporting statement from your research supervisor.
 Applications will be reviewed by a panel from the NSGG committee.
 Informal inquiries can be made in advance of the deadline to Dr Jim Whiteley (email@example.com).

 - The applicant should be a PhD, MRes or MSc student, undertaking a near-surface geophysics field project as part of research at a UK institute.

 - The application must be supported by the project supervisor.

 - Funds will be given in GBP.
-The maximum grant that can be awarded is £1000, although NSGG may award two grants of £500 depending on the applications that are received.
+The maximum that can be awarded one applicant is £1000.
+NSGG reserve the right, at the discretion of the panel, to award no or multiple awards depending on the applications that are received.